French luxury mogul Arnault defiant at ex-spy chief trial

 The charges relate both to the period when Squarcini headed the DCRI from 2008-12 and to his subsequent return to the private sector, when he worked largely for LVMH as a consultant.

-Investigators say that as early as 2008, DCRI officers were deployed to try and identify a blackmailer targeting Arnault.
+Investigators say that as early as 2008, DCRI officers were deployed to try to identify a blackmailer targeting Arnault.

-Other allegations relate to spying on then journalist Francois Ruffin — now a leading left-wing lawmaker — and from 2013-16 the leftist newspaper Fakir that Ruffin founded.
+Other allegations relate to spying on Francois Ruffin, a former journalist who is now a leading left-wing lawmaker — and, from 2013 to 2016, the leftist newspaper Fakir that Ruffin founded.

-Before his 2017 election to parliament, Ruffin produced a satirical film, “Merci Patron” (“Thanks Boss”), about Arnault that won a Cesar award — French cinema’s equivalent of an Oscar.
+Before his 2017 election to parliament, Ruffin produced a satirical film about Arnault titled “Merci Patron” (“Thanks Boss”) that won a Cesar award — French cinema’s equivalent of an Oscar.

-Ruffin, whose lawyers requested that Arnaut testify, has said that the process had “been decapitated” because LVMH itself was not in the dock.
+Ruffin, whose lawyers requested that Arnaut testify, has said that the lawsuit had “been decapitated” because LVMH itself was not in the dock.

-The company settled out of court in 2021, paying 10 million euros in fines in the settlement.
+The company settled out of court in 2021, paying 10 million euros in fines.
 Arnault was interrogated by investigating magistrates but neither he nor LVMH were ever put on trial.

 LVMH had been concerned about the activities of Ruffin, who at the time was planning to disrupt its shareholder meetings.

-But Arnault insisted that in the accord with investigating magistrates “it is stated that the group does not recognise any responsibility”, saying the deal had been “proposed” by the magistrates.
+But Arnault said that in the accord with investigating magistrates “it is stated that the group does not recognise any responsibility”, saying the deal had been “proposed” by the magistrates.

 Agreeing to the deal was a question of “avoiding being caught up in the media uproar that followed”, Arnault told the court.

-He slammed Ruffin, saying “I think he is trying to exploit this trial for personal, media, political and even commercial reasons”.
+He also denounced Ruffin, saying “I think he is trying to exploit this trial for personal, media, political and even commercial reasons”.

+Asked by the judge if he was aware of an attempted blackmail targeting his private life in 2008, for which the DCRI mobilised its agents to identify the blackmailer, Arnault replied: “Absolutely not.”

+Arnault was also questioned if he was informed by Pierre Gode, the vice president of the group who died in 2018, of surveillance of Francois Ruffin and Fakir.
+He replied in identical fashion: “Absolutely not.”

-Arnault, who regularly vies with the likes of Elon Musk for the title of the world’s richest man, has along with his family a fortune of $158.6 billion, according to Forbes magazine.
+Arnault, who regularly vies with the likes of Elon Musk for the title of the world’s richest person, has along with his family a fortune of $158.6 billion, according to Forbes magazine.

+He also rejected the allegations concerning LVMH’s work practices in Ruffin’s documentary, describing his group as one that pays “8 billion” euros to the state per year in taxes and “recruits the most in France”.

+LVMH has sought to further broaden its empire especially into media, last month taking control of the glossy weekly Paris Match to join the dailies Les Echos and Le Parisien in its media stable.